 11. The Tiny Tack House

 This 140-square-foot home was built by Christopher and Malissa Tack of Snohomish, Washington.
 Built on a flat-bed trailer, the home is eco-friendly and sustainable, using natural wool as insulation, and utilizing solar panels for energy.
 There's plenty of counter space in the tiny home interior so that you're able to function in the space.
-The Tacks even grow their own vegetables in a tiny garden right next to their tiny house.
+The Tacks even grow their own vegetables in a tiny garden right next to their small house.

 10. Sandy's Shabby Streamside Studio

 Okay, so it's not technically a house, but you know you still want to live in this shabby chic bungalow with tons of natural light.
 Interior design blogger Sandy Foster works out of this magical 125-square-foot studio in the Catskills of New York.
 The tiny studio boasts an old-fashioned wood-burning stove and a sleeping loft that Foster is constantly changing up to reflect French and Nordic style.

 9. Jessica Helgerson Tiny House